kellian-cottart/mesu-pmnist/readme.md

 ### Figure MNIST OOD

 These are the commands for Fig. 4.
-Each command runs for about 50 minutes on a RTX 3090.
+Each command runs for about 50 minutes for non-Bayesian neural networks and 2h30 for Bayesian networks on a RTX 3090.

 ```bash
 python main.py -it 5 -ood pmnist -wh -c mnist-ood/mlp-sgd -fits